 Сharts infographic has a chart as the centerpiece of the information visualization.
 Colors, shapes, and icons may be added for emphasis and/or explanation.
 Charts work best when performing a basic comparison of items.
 Instances where charts infographic would be relevant include the number of students in various universities, Twitter followers of different basketball teams or the population in select cities.

 A pie chart infographic is one where the focus object is a pie chart.
 Whereas a pie charts infographic is technically a subset of a chart infographic, we assign it a distinct category given its widespread use.
 Pie charts are great for showing an item’s different components or how one value compares to several other values.

 How To Infographic

 How to infographic describes the steps involved in achieving a certain outcome.
-Examples of outcomes whose process could be portrayed using a how to infographic include a product’s manufacture, an ISO certification, a professional qualification or a medical procedure.
+Examples of outcomes whose process could be portrayed using a how-to infographic include a product’s manufacture, an ISO certification, professional qualification or a medical procedure.
 The definition of this type of infographic inherently implies that each step is usually a logical consequence of preceding ones.

 The resume infographic depicts the work experience, professional qualifications and other credentials of an individual in a visual format.
 Most job ads will attract scores of applications so a resume infographic is a creative way to set oneself apart from other applicants.
 Whereas the resume infographic is often prepared as a summary accompanying a standard resume, it can stand on its own especially where the employer insists on a short CV.
 Job applications are sensitive so be certain that the infographic has a level of professionalism commensurate with the job applied for.